Stereotype: Etymology

 The term was first used in the printing trade in 1798 by Firmin Didot, to describe a printing plate that duplicated any typography.
 The duplicate printing plate, or the stereotype, is used for printing instead of the original.

-Outside of printing, the first reference to "stereotype" was in 1850, as a noun that meant image perpetuated without change.
-However, it was not until 1922 that "stereotype" was first used in the modern psychological sense by American journalist Walter Lippmann in his work Public Opinion.
+Outside of printing, the first reference to stereotype in English was in 1850, as a noun that meant 'image perpetuated without change'.
+However, it was not until 1922 that stereotype was first used in the modern psychological sense by American journalist Walter Lippmann in his work Public Opinion.

 Relationship with other types of intergroup attitudes

 Stereotypes, prejudice, racism, and discrimination are understood as related but different concepts.
 Stereotypes are regarded as the most cognitive component and often occurs without conscious awareness, whereas prejudice is the affective component of stereotyping and discrimination is one of the behavioral components of prejudicial reactions.
-In this tripartite view of intergroup attitudes, stereotypes reflect expectations and beliefs about the characteristics of members of groups perceived as different from one's own, prejudice represents the emotional response, and discrimination refers to actions.
+In this tripartite view of intergroup attitudes, stereotypes reflect expectations and beliefs about the members of groups perceived as different from one's own, prejudice represents the emotional response, and discrimination refers to actions.

 Although related, the three concepts can exist independently of each other.
 According to Daniel Katz and Kenneth Braly, stereotyping leads to racial prejudice when people emotionally react to the name of a group, ascribe characteristics to members of that group, and then evaluate those characteristics.

 Possible prejudicial effects of stereotypes are: